 If you’re looking to increase your home’s curb appeal, there are a few things you can do to make a big difference.
-From adding new landscaping to upgrading your porch, these outdoor upgrades will help your home stand out from the crowd and boost its value in the process!
+From adding new landscaping, to adding a flagpole to really make your front lawn stand out, to upgrading your porch, these outdoor upgrades will help your home stand out from the crowd and boost its value in the process!

 Close Off Your Carport

 If you have an open space where you park your vehicles, it may be time to build some walls around it, as it makes it much nicer.
 People have successfully made their front porches nicer by converting your carport into a garage door because it gives it a more homey feel.
 This is an outdoor upgrade that will really help your curb appeal because when people see a garage, they automatically think that the home is worth more money and looks nicer in general.

 Plus, it will protect your car from the elements and keep it cooler in the summertime since there won’t be any direct sunlight hitting it.
 You can either build the walls yourself or hire someone to do it for you.
 Just make sure that you get all the proper permits before starting any construction!

 Flowers give color, smell, aesthetics, and fragrance to a home.
 They come in all shapes, sizes, and colors.
 You can buy annuals or perennials, depending on your preference.
 Be sure to get the right type of soil and planting tools to make planting flowers easier.

 When you have finished planting the flowers, water them well and fertilize them according to the package directions.
 Place mulch around the plants to help with weed control and moisture retention.
 Deadhead spent blooms regularly to encourage new growth.
 With a little care, your flowers will thrive and add curb appeal to your home.